 'Alalā are protected under the Migratory Bird Treaty Act (MBTA), the Endangered Species Act (ESA), and Hawai'i Revised Statute 195-D2 (HRS 195-D2).
 For your awareness, it is prohibited to remove an 'alalā nest without permit(s) under these authorities.

-Appendix L: NPS Issues and Impact Topics Dismissed from Detailed Analysis
+Appendix L: NPS Issues and Impact Topics Dismissed from Detailed Analysis should be discussed in detail in an Environmental Assessment (EA) if any of the following apply:

 ISSUES AND IMPACT TOPICS DISMISSED FROM DETAILED ANALYSIS